k143408/task-counter/README.md

-# Celonis Programming Challenge - Java Application
+# Task Programming Challenge - Java Application

-This repository contains the solution for the Celonis Programming Challenge, which involves fixing and extending a Java application.
+This repository contains the solution for the Task Programming Challenge, which involves fixing and extending a Java application.
 The application is built using JDK 11, Spring Boot 2, and Maven.

 ## Task 1: Dependency Injection

 The project initially fails to start due to a problem with dependency injection.
 This issue has been identified and fixed, allowing the application to start correctly.

 ## Task 2: Extend the Application

 The application has been extended to include a new task type, task progress monitoring, and task cancellation mechanism.